Good and Fast Row-Sparse ah-Symmetric Reflexive Generalized Inverses: Imposing row sparsity with column-block solutions and local search

 In Appendix \ref{app:oneandtwo}, we consider the cases in which $\rank(A)\in\{1,2\}$.
 As was done for the 1-norm in \cite{XFLrank12}, we use the result in Theorem \ref{thm:ahconstruction} to address the exact 2,1-norm minimization of ah-symmetric reflexive generalized inverses for these simpler cases.
-After observing the difficulty of the exact minimization already for $\rank(A)=2$, we consider an approximation algorithm for general matrices of constant rank $r$, as discussed in the following.
+After observing the difficulty of the exact minimization already for rank $2$, we consider an approximation algorithm for general matrices of constant rank $r$, as discussed next.